alanmitchell/bmon/docs/source/how-to-install-BMON-on-a-web-server.rst

 with the name of ``ahfc`` and an email address of ``monitoring@ahfc.webfactional.com``.
-In a subsequent section, the mailbox name, password, and email address will be needed for entry in the BMON Django settings file.
+In a subsequent section, the mailbox name, password, and email address will be needed for entry in the BMON Settings File.

 Installing the BMON Project
 ---------------------------